 Later that night the narrator is in bed thinking about Luke.
-She remembers being in bed with him while she was pregnant and misses the sex they had, and the love that went with the it.
+She remembers being in bed with him while she was pregnant and misses the sex they had and the love that went with it.
 She feels lost, just like the people she loved are lost.

 There's no passion left; the narrator can't even pleasure herself.
 She thinks this society has withered her like a flower.